shill1729/ravapi/README.md

 ## Installation

-You can install the released version of ravapi from [CRAN](https://CRAN.R-project.org) with:
+You can install the current dev version with the devtools package:

 ``` r
 devtools::install_github("shill1729/ravapi")